Automatic adaptation of MCMC algorithms: Example algorithms

 \subsection{How to choose new samplers}

 To choose new samplers to compose a new kernel, we determine the worst-mixing state and choose randomly from candidate samplers to replace whatever sampler was updating it in the previous kernel while keeping other samplers the same.
 There are some choices to make when considering a block sampler.
-If the worst-mixing parameter is $x$, and the new kernel will use a block sampler for $x$ together with one or more parameters $y$, we can either keep the current sampler(s) used for $y$ or remove them from the kernel.
+If the worst-mixing parameter is $x$, and the new kernel will use a block sampler for $x$ together with one or more parameters $y$, we keep the current sampler(s) used for $y$.
 Future work can consider other schemes such as changing group of samplers together based on model structure.